pipalacademy/boring-serverless/README.md

 This configuration can be changed with the [`CGIDScriptTimeout` directive](https://httpd.apache.org/docs/trunk/mod/mod_cgid.html#cgidscripttimeout).

 Since both deployments and user apps are served as CGI scripts, this timeout will apply to both.

+## Test environment

+To activate a test configuration, you can use environment variables.

+In `config.yml`, create another dictionary similar to `env` named `test_env` that would override the environment variables in testing environment.

+The testing environment will be activated when a `X-HAMR-TEST` request header is sent.